 A small team of dedicated developers produces XCSoar.
 Although we are happy to help with the use of our software, we cannot teach you about basics of modern information technology.
-If you have a question about XCSoar in particular not found in this manual please get in touch.
-You will find all of the following links summarized at:
+If you have a question about XCSoar in particular please email us at: